emrecanduran/Marketing-Campaign-Response-Prediction/README.md

 4. Recency
 5. family_size

-Significant Features: income_level and marital_status also show notable impacts on the target variable.
+*Significant Features*: income_level and marital_status also show notable impacts on the target variable.

 ### Learning Curve: